mycaule/reading-resources/README.md

 > "_A mathematician is a device for turning coffee into theorems._" Paul Erdos

 > "_Games are won by players who focus on the playing field, not by those whose eyes are glued to the scoreboard._" Warren Buffet

+> "_The single most important thing in life is to believe in yourself regardless of what everyone else says._” Hikaru Nakamura

 ### References
 [back to TOC](#table-of-contents)